ben-davis/gatsby-starter-netlify-cms/content/docs/faq.md

 Only for set up, which should take 15 minutes for connections and maximum 1 hour for automations.

 **Setting up Connections:** You will need an API key for 2 of our integrations: your own database and Chargify.
 All of our other supported integrations use OAuth.
 This means if you have an account and login details for the connection you want to add, all you have to do is click the “Connect” button.
-If you don't have login details to the 3rd party service, you might have to ask your whoever is the admin for that product to help.
+If you don't have login details to the 3rd party service, you might have to ask your whoever is the admin it to help.

 **Setting up Magic Actions:** For 3rd party If database or internal API.